Radio Lingo and Terminology

 The waiting period is longer than expected – I will call you as soon as possible

-The next word will be spelled out using the phonetic alphabet
+The next word will be spelt out using the phonetic alphabet

 Over

-Your message is finished – an invitation for others to respond/transmit
+Your message is finished – invitation for others to respond/transmit

 Over and Out, or Out